Unity-Technologies/NavMeshComponents/README.md

 # How To Get Started

-Download and install Unity 5.6.0b2 or newer.
+Download and install the latest release of Unity 5.6.

 Clone or download this repository and open the project using the feature build.
 Alternatively, you can copy the contents of `Assets/NavMeshComponents` to an existing project.